This site is intended for healthcare professionals

 Patient activation for managing cancer treatment toxicities

-With minimal clinical guidance, cancer patients and their families bear increasing responsibility for day-to-day management, encompassing symptom control, adherence to complex treatment regimens, and the adoption of behaviours that reduce the risk of disease recurrence42.
+With minimal clinical guidance, cancer patients and their families bear increasing responsibility for day-to-day management, encompassing symptom control, adherence to complex treatment regimens, and the adoption of behaviours that reduce the risk of disease recurrence53.
+As cancer survivorship increases, the need for long-term self-management by patients becomes crucial.

 The study concluded that early self-management education and coaching may enhance patient activation during cancer treatment.
-However, due to low adherence and attrition, a larger trial is needed to assess the feasibility and effectiveness of the intervention42.
+However, due to low adherence and attrition, a larger trial is needed to assess the feasibility and effectiveness of the intervention53.

 References